foreverXZC/terratest_azure_examples/database/README.md

 # Database Example

-Use terraform azure module "database" to deploy a database on azure, which could be a Microsoft SQL Database or a PostgreSQL Database.
+Use terraform azure resources or module "database" to deploy a database on azure.
 Then use terratest to connect to the database.

 ## Database